-These Vegan Dark Chocolate Marshmallow Cookies are decadent, simple to make and filled with gooey marshmallows.
+These Vegan Hot Cocoa Cookies are decadent, simple to make and are filled dark chocolate and gooey marshmallows.
 These cookies will please any crowd!

-Chocolate Chips: Just be sure your chocolate chios are vegan.
-I find that generic store brand chocolate chips usually are!
+Chocolate Chips: Just be sure your chocolate chips are vegan.
+I find that generic store-brand chocolate chips usually are!

 How to Stuff the Cookies with Marshmallows